-A probation or parole officer will report the perceived violation of either your Belton Municipal Court probation or your Cass County, Missouri parole violation to the court.
+Specifically, your probation or parole officer will report the perceived violation of either your probation or parole violation to the court.
 Then the Court will issue an arrest warrant.
 Then, the police will arrest you when you next encounter them.

 Any person, such as a private security guard or a regular person, can make a “citizen’s arrest” if they see a misdemeanor being attempted or committed.
 (A misdemeanor is a criminal offense punishable by less than one year in jail) They also can make a legal arrest for a felony as long as it actually was committed and they have good reason to believe you did it.

 If the defendant’s name is unknown, “John Doe” is typically used on the Cass County warrant – along with the person’s description.
 Once the arrest warrant is issued, the law enforcement officer that asked for the warrant typically tracks down the person (they usually already know where they are) and arrests them.

 The officer does not have to possess a copy of the warrant.
 Generally, there is no time limit on how long the warrant will remain in effect before the arrest.

 Before entering the suspect’s home, a law enforcement officer must knock.
 They must also identify themselves.
 Third, they must state that they are there for purposes of making an arrest.